 Mt.
 Biking -- 12 Mountain Bikes -- trails around camp

-Go Carts / Dirt Track -- 3 different size tracks - Electric, Formula-One, and Off-Road Carts
+Go Carts / Dirt Track -- 3 different size tracks - Electric, Formula-One, and Off-Road Karts

 Pioneering / Scouts - is our nature / scouting program.
 All ages campers go to the pioneering program.
-Here they explore hiking trails, use the stream to fish and catch crayfish, build rafts, learn stream ecology, go on bug hunts, build campfires to roast marshmallows, and gain an appreciation of the nature plentiful woodlands that surrounds them here at Ramapo.
+Here they explore hiking trails, use the stream to fish, catch crayfish, build rafts, and learn stream ecology, go on bug hunts, build campfires to roast marshmallows, and gain an appreciation of the nature that surrounds them.

 Robotics - campers in first grade and older learn coding, use the Wonder Series (DASH) of robots.
 Campers work in teams to figure out how to program their robot to carry out tasks.
 We have built a unique facility to give campers plenty of room to let them and their robots move about.